-You should also consider the Student Super Product Disclosure Statement, Reference Guide and Target Market Determination before making any decision in relation to Student Super.
-This product is issued by Diversa Trustees Limited (ABN 49 006 421 638; AFSL No. 235153; RSE Licence L0000635) as trustee for Professional Super which is a sub-fund of the Tidswell Master Superannuation Plan (ABN 34 300 938 877, RSE R1004953).
+You should also consider the Student Super Product Disclosure Statement, Reference Guide, Financial Services Guide and Target Market Determination before making any decision in relation to Student Super.
+This product is issued by Diversa Trustees Limited (ABN 49 006 421 638; AFSL No. 235153; RSE Licence L0000635) as trustee for Professional Super which is a sub-fund of OneSuper (ABN 43 905 581 638; RSE R1001341).
 Professional Superannuation Management Pty Ltd (ABN 31 617 160 791; AFSL No. 499786) (PSM) is the Promoter of Professional Super which is marketed under multiple brands including Student Super and Professional Super.